 - Dawson Casting: In-universe.
-It's said of some of the older girls that they could pass for adults in their 20s.
+It is said of some of the older girls that they could pass for adults in their 20s.
 In the case of "Princess Shaista", it turns out that this is because she is an adult of 25, having been switched with the real Princess.

 - He Knows Too Much: Miss Blanche.

-- My Girl Is Not a Slut: Eileen Rich, a respectable schoolteacher, has an illegitimate child and is among the most sympathetic characters in the novel.
+- My Girl Is Not a Slut: Eileen Rich, a respectable schoolteacher, has had a stillborn illegitimate child and is among the most sympathetic characters in the novel.
 Honoria Bulstrode, her headmistress, does not hold this against her, provided it does not become public knowledge.
 The novel ends with the implication that Bulstrode has chosen Rich as her eventual successor.

-- Never One Murder: Three murders are committed by two people with entirely different motives.
+- Never One Murder: Four murders are committed by two people with entirely different motives.

 - Not My Driver: Princess Shaista, a student at Meadowbrook School, gets into a car to meet her uncle in London and never arrives.
 This is a subversion, though, because it actually was her driver.
 "Shaista" was an impostor, and the car had come to help her disappear before she met anyone who knew the real Princess, making it look like a kidnapping.

-- Qurac: A hunt for royal jewels from the country of Ramat.
+- Qurac: A hunt for a cache of jewels once owned by the Prince of Ramat.

-- Redemption Equals Death: One of the murderers, Miss Chadwick, redeems herself by taking a bullet to stop her best friend being killed and thus atoning for her own crime.
+- Redemption Equals Death: One of the murderers, Miss Chadwick, redeems herself by Taking the Bullet to stop her best friend being killed and thus atoning for her own crime.